-- Recording in some shape or form since I got one of these .
-Seriously doing it for the last 20+ years.
+Recording in some shape or form since I got one of these .
+Professionally doing it for the last 25+ years.

-- I’ve worked on lots of record albums, tv shows and films.
-While working on these albums, tv shows and films I’ve worked with great musicians, horrible musicians, well-known musicians/actors, non-well-known musicians/actors, amazingly wonderful people and amazingly terrible people.
+I’ve worked on lots of record albums, television shows and films.
+While working on these albums, television shows and films I’ve worked with great musicians, horrible musicians, well-known musicians/actors, non-well-known musicians/actors, amazingly wonderful people and amazingly terrible people.

-- I worked for years as a recordist for The Simpsons and King of the Hill.
+I worked nearly a decade as a recordist for The Simpsons, Futurama, and King of the Hill.

-Tate Eskew carefully orchestrates layers of swirling guitar, thunderous drums and haunting melody with explosive bursts of noise and disorder, forming a style distinctly his own.
+Tate Eskew carefully orchestrates layers of swirling guitar and haunting melody with bursts of noise and disorder, forming his own distinct character.
 A self-proclaimed studio rat, Eskew labors endlessly in his own studio creating music that evokes such descriptions as “liquid flowing through a chaotic mess of lines” and “raw, with otherworldly sounds and atmospherics.”
 Complex declarations for complex music.

-- I created Zero Art Radio in 1997.
+I created Zero Art Radio in 1997.
 With the help of friends and our community we managed to keep it alive for nearly 14 years.
-It was a large part of the independent music community in the early days of online communities and helped shape the self-distribution paradigm during the time the project was alive.
+It was a large part of the independent music community in the early days of online communities and helped shape online self-distribution during the time the project was alive.
 We’ve since moved on to building other communities.

 My wife and I are building community through regenerative ecological design on our Tsula Adohi Farm & Nature School.
 We are in the developing stages of creating a nature immersion and ancestral knowledge school here in Tennessee.
 You can read more at Tsula Adohi Farm and Nature School.